 The team concludes that their results are ‘cautiously encouraging’, especially since there aren’t any other effective treatments.
 In the words of Anthony Atala, M.D and Editor-in-Chief of STEM CELLS Translational Medicine, “We look forward to the continuation of this research to further document clinical efficacy.”

-Umbilical cord stem cells hold out hope in so many ways
+Umbilical cord stem cells hold hope in so many ways

 The unusual power of umbilical stem cells is being tested around the world in all sorts of ways.
 These cells keep on delivering hope to people who suffer from a wide variety of conditions.
-When you save your cells during the birth of your child, and we store them for the future, you’re investing in potential cures for your child and other family members for decades to come.
+When you save your cells during the birth of your child, you’re investing in potential cures for your child and other family members for decades to come.
 That’s what we call magic.
 Have you considered umbilical stem cell storage?

 Ref: The use of umbilical cord-derived mesenchymal stem cells in patients with muscular dystrophies: results from compassionate use in real-life settings by Beata Świątkowska-Flis, Izabela Zdolińska-Malinowska, Dominika Sługocka and Dariusz Boruczkowski, 27 July 2021, Stem Cells Translational Medicine.